edgarlanting/dcos-docs/1.10/deploying-services/marathon-parameters.md

     - **forcePullImage** Whether to pull the image, regardless if it is already available on the local system.
     - **image** The path to the Docker image.
     - **privileged** Whether to give extended privileges to this container.
 For more information, see the [Docker run command](https://docs.docker.com/engine/reference/commandline/run/).
       - `"privileged": false` Do not give extended privileges.
 This is the default value.
       - `"privileged": true` Give extended privileges.
     - **parameters** Command-line options for the `docker run` command executed by the Mesos containerizer.
 Parameters passed in this manner are not guaranteed to be supported in the future, as Mesos may not always interact with Docker via the CLI.
     - **pullConfig** A secret whose value is a stringified JSON object in a Secret Store.
+See [](/docs/1.10/deploying-services/private-docker-registry/#secret-store-instructions)

-- **volumes** The persistent volume.
+- **volumes** The volumes accessible to the container.

-    - **containerPath** The path where your application will read and write data.
-This must be a single-level path relative to the container; it cannot contain a forward slash (`/`). (`"data"`, but not `"/data"`, `"/var/data"` or `"var/data"`).
-If your application requires an absolute path, or a relative path with slashes, [use this configuration](#abs-paths).
+    - **containerPath** The path where your container will read and write data.
-    - **external** The external volume.
-For more information, see the [documentation](/docs/1.10/storage/external-storage/).
+    - **external** An external persistent volume.
+See [External Persistent Volumes](/docs/1.10/storage/external-storage/).

-        - **name** Name that your volume driver uses to look up your volume.
+        - **name** Name that your volume driver uses to look up the external volume.
         - **provider** The storage provider.
-        - **options** Specifies which Docker volume driver to use for storage.
-The only Docker volume driver provided with [DC/OS is REX-Ray](/docs/1.10/storage/external-storage/).
+        - **options** Which Docker volume driver to use for storage.
+The only Docker volume driver supported by DC/OS is [REX-Ray](/docs/1.10/storage/external-storage/).
         - **size** The size (in GiB) of the external volume.
     - **hostPath** The host path.
     - **mode** The access mode of the volume, either read-write (`RW`) or read-only (`RO`).
-    - **persistent** The local persistent volume.
-For more information, see the [documentation](/docs/1.10/storage/persistent-volume/).
+    - **persistent** A local persistent volume.
+See [Local Persistent Volumes](/1.10/storage/persistent-volume/).

-        - **size** The size (in MiBs) of the persistent volume.
+        - **size** The size (in MiBs) of the local persistent volume.

 ### cpus
 The number of required CPUs per instance.
 This number does not have to be integer, but can be a fraction.

 ### dependencies
 A list of dependent services for an application.
 The order is derived from the dependencies to start, stop, and upgrade of the application.
 For example, if application `/a` relies on the services `/b` which relies on `/c`.
 To start all 3 applications, first `/c` is started, then `/b` and `/a`.

+### disk
+The amount of disk space in MB needed for this application.
+This number does not have to be an integer, but can be a fraction.

 ### env
-Specifies environment variables.
+Environment variables.

 ### executor
 The executor used to launch the application.
 The default is `//cmd`, which takes the `cmd` and executes that on the shell level.